LieniteB/JS_sessions/README.md

 # JS_sessions
-This is a file for experiments
+This is a repository for experiments